 Please check through these responses to common questions we receive.
 If these don’t cover what you were looking for or are not detailed enough please follow up with email via our contact link.

-There are many views, both academic and non-academic, on what is meant by this relatively simply question.
-For examples I’d direct the reader to the books I list below.
+There are many views, both academic and non-academic, on what is meant by this relatively simple question.
+For example, I’d direct the reader to the books I list below.
 (See under recommended reading.)

 Tim Ozpagan’s definition: I define witchcraft in terms of my own experience: “Witchcraft is a practical form of mysticism whose method is known as magick.”